Sir Robert Davers, 2nd Baronet: Personal life

-He married Hon.
-Mary Jermyn, daughter and co-heiress of Thomas Jermyn, 2nd Baron Jermyn.
+Davers married Hon.
+Mary Jermyn, daughter and co-heiress of Thomas Jermyn, 2nd Baron Jermyn, on 2 February 1682.
 They had five sons and five daughters.
-By this marriage he acquired in 1703 one-fifth of the Rushbrooke Hall estate, of which he purchased the other parts from his sister-in-law, the wife of Sir Thomas Spring, 3rd Baronet.
+By this marriage he acquired in 1703 one-fifth of the Rushbrooke Hall estate, of which he purchased the other parts from his sister-in-law, Hon.
+Merolina Jermyn, the wife of Sir Thomas Spring, 3rd Baronet.
 He sold the estate of Rougham between 1705 and 1710 to his son in law, Clement Corrance and made Rushbrooke the family's principle seat.
-Davers was succeeded by his son, Robert.
+Lady Davers died ten days after her husband in 1722.
+Davers was succeeded as baronet by his son, Robert.